dc-tec/nixos-config/README.md

 </p>

 <p align="center">
-    This is my NixOS configuration, the goal is to create fully reproducable operating systems based on the Nix package manager, home-manager and flakes.
+    This is my NixOS configuration, designed to create fully reproducible operating systems using the Nix package manager, home-manager, and flakes.
-    My main use case is cloud automation and development, with this configuration I want to create a fully streamlined workflow fully catered to my needs in a declarative fasion.
+    The primary focus is on cloud automation and development workflows, providing a streamlined and declarative configuration tailored to my needs.
 </p>

 #### NixOS